oceanhackweek/ohw23_proj_argo_ml/README.md

 Need to turn full Argo data DF to two dataframes, one for temp and one for salinity, with the following columns: LATITUDE, LONGITUDE, and each unique value of PRES
 - Each row is a unique lat/long pair, and has the TEMP or PSAL at the depth corresponding to each PRES column

+## 3. Generate spikes on the data
+Add some random noise to the GDAC data

+## 4. Apply IOOS QC on the "fake" data

+If we have time, can use the ioos_qc module's qartod.spike_test function.

 ## 5. Define some configurations on the ML model
 09AUG - talk about that

 ## 6. Apply the ML model
 09AUG - talk about that

-## 7. Generate spikes on the data
-Add some random noise to the GDAC data

-## 8. Prepare the final result
+## 7. Prepare the final result
 Jupyter notebook with all the steps

-## (Optional) Apply IOOS QC on the "fake" data

-If we have time, can use the ioos_qc module's qartod.spike_test function.

 ## (Optional) Prepare the data for the Dense Neural Network (DNN) model